jalkod/axum_jsonapi/README.md

 ## Code
 Inside your endpoint, create an `Output::new()` object.
 You can `add` the data that you want to send, e.g. with a struct, and then call `respond()`.
 If there are any errors, you can `add_error` and set some information like title, detail, and source.
 You can keep adding more errors and end with a call to `respond()` as well.

-The `routes.rs` contains examples of three endpoints:
+The `routes.rs` contains examples of two endpoints:

 * `/fib?n=<n>`: Non-blocking, async calculation of the `n`-th fibonacci number.
 You can call it with e.g. n=40 and while it is running, call it again from a separate source with n=10.
 The n=10 should be almost instantaneous, showing the result before n=40 finishes.
 Any value higher than n=40 will result in an error.